polarby/render/README.md

     Handling --> Capturing
     Handling --> Processing
     Processing --> [*]
-    Processing --> Layers Procssing
-    Layers Procssing --> [*]
 ```

 `Render` contains native flutter methods to capture frames and a light FFmpeg wrapper for format
 conversion.

-Render widget is a native flutter widget that relies on `RepaintBoundary` to capture flutter widgets
+It relies on `RepaintBoundary` to capture flutter widgets frame by frame.
+Each frame is needs to be
-frame by frame.
-Each frame is needs to be build-out (not necessary in a visible widget tree) to be
-able to get captured.
+build-out (not necessary in a visible widget tree) to be able to get captured.

-*When `capture()` is called:* The builder will try to build each state of of the child widget to be
-able to repaint its boundary.
-The builder passes the snapshot argument, so you can adjust the
+During capturing handlers are asynchronously initiated to do conversion and file writing of each
+frame in png format.

-current state of the child widget to the new frame and time.
-Each frame is written to a temporary
+In the processing step, Each frame is read from a temporary
 directory, to then be processed by [Ffmpeg](https://pub.dev/packages/ffmpeg_kit_flutter) (a tool for
 video, audio and image processing), which then process each frame to the wanted output type.